KimuraRyo/BSDFProcessor/README.md

 * 3D plot using incoming angles and multiple display modes
 * Real-time rendering with directional and environment lighting
 * Table view of sample points
+* Property and characteristic views
 * Simple editor
-* File loaders for multiple formats
+* File loaders and exporters for multiple formats
 * BRDF/BTDF generators using reflectance/transmittance models

 **BSDF Processor can load the following formats:**